 Why is MDR Necessary?

 The cybersecurity threat landscape is rapidly evolving, and organizations’ attack surfaces are expanding to include new technologies such as mobile and Internet of Things (IoT) devices and cloud computing.
 The resulting complexity makes it difficult for organizations to adequately secure their systems against cyber threats with the limited cybersecurity talent that they can attract and retain in-house.

 MDR enables an organization to scale their cybersecurity deployment and staff levels to meet its security needs.
 An MDR provider deploys and manages its chosen security stack within a customer environment, enabling it to achieve comprehensive visibility and perform threat hunting.
 Additionally, an MDR provider performs full investigation of alerts before presenting them to the customer, eliminating the burden of false positive detections, and offers support for rapidly and effectively remediating incidents.

 As cybersecurity threats become more numerous and sophisticated, attempting to manage security in-house or through an MSSP is increasingly unscalable and ineffective.
-An MDR provider gives an organization access to the tools and expertise required to protect itself against cyber threats.
+An Managed Detection And Response service provider gives an organization access to the tools and expertise required to protect itself against cyber threats.

 When selecting an MDR provider, it is essential to pick one capable of fully protecting your organization against cyber threats.
 Clearnetwork provides 24/7 security monitoring for both on-premises and cloud-based infrastructure with security solutions that can be deployed in less than an hour.
 With proactive vulnerability assessments and the ability to perform direct incident response via several remotely-managed security products, we minimize the exposure of your organization to cyber threats and the impact and cost of a security incident to the organization.